liamfrazer/software-engineer-journey/docs/React/The Complete Guide Docs/Special Projects Folders.md

 # Special Projects Folders

 * JavaScript code, typically uses JSX ("HTML in JavaScript")
-* Code is transofmred and
+* Code is transformed and optimised (e.g unnecessary whitespace is removed)
+* Code that runs in the browser (JavaScript code, without JSX)
+* The transformation is handled by tools such as CRA & Vite, why we require things such as a build tool